nordeck/jitsi-keycloak-adapter-v2/docs/setup-standalone.md

         ...
 ```

-If you want to control user levels using a thirdd-party module then add the
+If you want to control user levels using a third-party module then add the
 following line into the `muc` block:

 ```
+Component "conference.<YOUR-HOSTNAME>" "muc"
+    ...
+    ...
     wait_for_host_disable_auto_owners = true
+    ...
 ```

 ### 6.2 Allow empty token